 Writing for the Conversations in Science at Indiana University blog has helped me improve my science communication skills and given me a platform to share my research (as well as life under the hood of a PhD scientists’ life) with a broader audience.
-Check out some of my recent blog posts and let me know what you think!
+Check out some of my blog posts and let me know what you think!

 Fostering sustainable communities requires that we elevate the role of science in society and decision-making.
 During my PhD, I helped build a coalition of Indiana University and south-central Indiana community members to promote science and science policy in Indiana.
 We are the Concerned Scientists @ Indiana University, with more than 1000 members and growing!
 I also launched an affiliated IU student organization, Advocates for Science @ Indiana University.